odoo/documentation/content/developer/cli.rst

 .. option:: --smtp-ssl-certificate-filename <path/to/cert.pem>

-    SSL certificate used for SMTP authentication
+    An SSL certificate is to be used for authentication.
+If set, then `smtp-ssl-private-key` is required.

 .. option:: --smtp-ssl-private-key-filename <path/to/key.pem>

-    SSL private key used for SMTP authentication
+    An SSL private key is used for authentication.
+If set, then `smtp-ssl-certificate` is required.

 .. _reference/cmdline/server/internationalisation: